Find Grad Schools

 114 Yearly Graduations

-The 3rd most popular school in the country for agriculture and agriculture operations majors who are seeking their master's degree is University of Georgia.
+The 3rd most popular school in the country for agriculture & agriculture operations majors who are seeking their master's degree is University of Georgia.
 Roughly 39,100 attend the school each year.
 The average in-state tuition for full-time undergraduates is $9,790 per year, while in-state graduate students, on average, pay $8,878 per year.
-The agriculture and agriculture operations program at University of Georgia awarded 114 master's degrees during the 2020-2021 school year.
-Of these students, 61% were women and 10% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 114 people received their master's degree in agriculture & agriculture operations from UGA.
+Around 8% of these students were from an underrepresented racial-ethnic group, and 63% were women.

 #4